How to Decorate a Fall Table with Leaves

 I still wasn’t through with the leaf theme for the table.

-Wouldn’t it be nice to add some faux leaf garland to my vassilier.
+Wouldn’t adding some faux leaf garland to my vassilier would be nice?
 I had plenty of fall faux stems to choose from.

 That’s how I decorated my fall table with leaves.